 The Adviser serves individuals, including high net worth individuals, trusts, charitable organizations, and other entities.
+The Adviser does not impose any minimum asset management or advisory fee levels.

 Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss

 Methods of Analysis